Use case #0001

 T20Voluntary prepayment — 2nd or moreStrong financial discipline acknowledged · Payoff acceleration shown · Tenure reduction impactEmail

-T21Outstanding crosses 50% repaidMilestone: more than halfway · Equity message (HL) or business growth (MSME)WhatsApp
+T21Outstanding crosses 50% repaidMilestone: more than halfway · Equity message (HL) or business growth (SME / small business)WhatsApp

-T23Floating rate — EMI reduced (rate cut)"Your EMI went down ₹X" · Option to maintain EMI and reduce tenor insteadEmail + SMS
+T23Floating rate — monthly payment reduced (rate cut)"Your monthly payment went down $X" · Option to maintain monthly payment and reduce tenor insteadEmail + SMS

 Stage 4 — Cross-Sell & Upsell (T24–T29)